passwork-me/manuals-en/WindowsServer-2016.md

 ![alt text](./images/WS2016_07-php7.png)

-Uncheck the “Install MongoD as a Service” if promted about it.
+Uncheck the “Install MongoD as a Service” if prompted about it.
 Click “Next”.

 ![alt text](./images/WS2016_08_01-php7.png)